-The Washington Street Townhouse, the center of our Rutland Aftercare Program, is located in the historic district of Rutland.
+The Washington Street Townhouse is located in the historic district of Rutland.
 The Townhouse is a large, stately home that has been converted into seven apartments as well as office space.
 These apartments offer frequent contact with caring staff and other participants while still enabling residents to live outside of an institutional setting.

 The Townhouse dates back to the 1840s and includes many beautiful original features, as well as key updates.
 Each of the seven apartments has its own unique charm.
 Amenities like off-street parking and trash service are available, and Rutland’s quaint and convenient downtown, with its restaurants, cafes, services, and stores, is just a short walk down Washington Street.